 We as customers have the power to change this.
 Always ask for a cruelty free option and support brands that are caring to the Earth, animals and your skin!

 So here are a few things to watch out for when buying natural vegan makeup that do not contain animal ingredients.
-You can always do a quick smartphone check on the Internet if you are unsure about anything.

 This is a fibrous protein found in mammals, including our own skins.
 It comes from an animal's nails, hair, and horns and the baleen plates of whales.
 It is used particularly in hair products.